 you anything to keep you from your goals.
 It will lie, fabricate, falsify, seduce, bully, and whine.
 It will assume any form if that is what it takes to deceive you.
 It will make you think your spouse, your kids, or your job is the problem.
 Those are peripheral.
 Resistance comes from within, self-generated, and perpetuated.
 It will pledge anything to get a deal and double-cross you as soon

 as you turn your back.
 Resistance canít be reasoned with or worn down.
 Its sole purpose is destruction.
 It wants to prevent us from doing what we know we should do.

-Resistance is not out to get you personally or just mess up your guitar practice schedule.
+Resistance is not out to get you personally or only mess up your guitar practice schedule.
 It doesnít know who you are and doesnít care.
 Everyone struggles with it.
 Itís a force and falls upon us with the indifference of rain.
-And it rains everyday.
+And it rains every day.

 The more important a call or action is to our soulís evolution (such as the simple act of practicing the guitar to feed our soul) the stronger Resistance will fight it.
 Resistanceís goal is not just to wound, disable, or delay.
 Resistance aims to kill.
 Resistance means business.
 Its target is the epicenter of our being: our soul, our intelligence, and the unique gifts each of us has been given.

 Resistance only obstructs when we seek to evolve to a higher station morally, educationally, ethically, or spiritually.
 So if youíre in Calcutta working with the Mother Teresa Foundation and youíre thinking of bolting to launch a career in telemarketing, relax.
 Resistance will give you a free pass.